Contesting a Will

 Book your free 15 min consultation

-Discussing your situation over the phone is often the best way to start, and we’re pleased to offer all new and existing clients a free 15-minute phone consultation for every commercial dispute matter.
-This is a great opportunity to let us know more about the assistance you’re looking for, clarify your situation, and walk you through how best we can help and what’s involved.
-Whether you’re dealing with a contract disagreement, a partnership conflict, or any other commercial dispute, our experienced team is here to provide the guidance and support you need.
+Discussing your situation over the phone is often the best way to start, and we’re pleased to offer clients a free 15-minute phone consultation for every inheritance dispute and estate administration or probate matter.
+This is a great opportunity to let us know more about the assistance you’re seeking, clarify your situation, and allow us to walk you through how best we can help and what’s involved.
+Our experienced team is here to provide the support and expertise you need.